Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_R/packages.rst

 before starting the R session.

 .. note::
-    Under the hood, the ``R-packages`` module simply set the variable ``R_LIBS_SITE`` to the path where the packages are installed.
+    Under the hood, the ``R-packages`` module simply sets the variable ``R_LIBS_SITE`` to the path where the packages are installed.

-With that you have access to all centrally installed packages.
 You can then load the package you want by

 .. code-block:: r